Go solar with Sunnova in the solar capital of Texas

 - Any applicable federal and local incentives

 CPS Energy offers a full-retail rate for net metering for customers who own their solar systems.
-This means, whenever your San Antonio solar panels produce energy that you can’t use, you may receive credits on your electric bill when you send that energy back to the grid.
+This means, whenever your San Antonio solar panels produce energy you can’t use, you may receive credits on your electric bill by sending that energy back to the grid.

 With all the solar companies in San Antonio, why choose Sunnova?
-Founded right here in Texas, we've served more than 7,200 homeowners across the Lone Star State.
-We work with a select network of high-quality dealers and solar installers in San Antonio who have first-hand knowledge of the Alamo City and back each system with our 25-year system coverage.
+Founded right here in Texas, we've served roughly 20,000 total customers across the Lone Star State as of mid-2023.
+We work with a select network of high-quality dealers and solar installers in San Antonio who have first-hand knowledge of the Alamo City and we back each system with our 25-year system coverage.